How to Do a Year in Review Video on Instagram

 Step 1) Create an Album of Your Recap Photos and Videos

-We carry a pretty impressive camera in our pockets every day, so it's never been easier to capture memories through photo and video.
-That's great, but it also means that it might be a tad overwhelming when it comes time to choose what goes in the highlights reel.
+We carry a pretty impressive camera in our pockets every day, so it's never been easier to capture memories through photos and videos.
+That's great, but it also means that it might be overwhelming when it comes time to choose what goes in the highlights reel.

-Before you get into the template editor on Instagram, take some time to scroll through your camera roll from this year and choose your favorite moments to share.
-As you do so, add them to your favorites or to a single album so they're all in one place and easy to find.
+Before you get into the template editor on Instagram, take some time to scroll through your camera roll from this year and choose your favorite moments.
+As you do so, add them to your favorites or a single album so they're all in one place and easy to find.

 Step 2) Click Add Media in the Reels Template